notfartdev/zdoge/docs/docs/intro.md

 ---

 :::warning Disclaimer
-Dogenado is provided as-is.
+DogenadoCash is provided as-is.
 Users are responsible for understanding local regulations regarding privacy protocols.
 Always secure your secret notes - if lost, funds cannot be recovered.
 :::